MahdiGhiasi/AppListManager/README.md

 ##Known issues

 - Currently the display name and publisher name of some *legacy* apps (those with *reference-based names*) cannot be retrieved.
 Modern apps (compiled for 8.1 or 10) with reference-based names will load fine though.

+##License

+You can use this library in your apps and modify it to fit your needs, as long as you mention the name `AppListManager` and the name of the publisher `Mahdi Ghiasi` with a link to this repository in Github.